Jennifer-xxx/JSC370-project/README.md

 The main question to be explored in this project is to find the risk factors that are most predictive of diabetes and predict whether an individual has diabetes.

-The midterm.Rmd file and the knitted html contain the exploratory data analysis, data visualization, and some statistical analysis used to explore this question.
+The Risk-Factors-of-Diabetes-And-Predictions.Rmd file and the corresponding knitted Risk-Factors-of-Diabetes-And-Predictions.html file contain the exploratory data analysis, data visualization, and some statistical analysis used to explore this question.